Margate City, New Jersey: Beaches

 Margate's beaches attract surfers, kayaking, and hobie cat sailing.

 The Margate beaches are narrower than beaches at many other places at the Jersey Shore.
 There are few dunes and those that do exist are artificial, having been created to protect beaches from nor'easters and hurricanes.
 In the wake of Hurricane Sandy, Margate voters will consider a referendum that would allow the city to participate in a program operated by the United States Army Corps of Engineers under which dunes would be constructed on the city's beaches, which would be intended to alleviate beach erosion and provide storm protection to Margate and to adjoining Ventnor City, which has already had a beach protection program in place for the past ten years, under which dunes have already been constructed.

 Margate City Beach Patrol operates lifeguard stands and beach patrol operations for the Margate beaches.
 Lifeguards are on duty during summer months from 10 am to 6 pm, with more limited hours in the late Spring and early Autumn months.

 Margate beaches are not free beaches.
 Beachgoers must purchase a seasonal or weekly tag to enjoy the beach.
 Seasonal badges can be purchased preseason at a reduced rate.
+Veterans and active military members are offered free seasonal badges.